Floobits/news/_posts/2013-09-17-adding-settimeout-to-vim.md

 Once we thought our work was ready for others to see, [we posted the patch to Vim-dev](https://groups.google.com/d/msg/vim_dev/-4pqDJfHCsM/LkYNCpZjQ70J).
 After some healthy discussion (and a little bikeshedding), we followed some suggestions to improve our patch.
 The biggest change was implementing cross-platform monotonic timers.
 It's often forgotten that `gettimeofday()` is not required to increase.
 A user can change the clock, causing timeouts to be called too early or too late.
 Worse, services like [`ntpd`](http://en.wikipedia.org/wiki/Ntpd) can tweak the system clock without the user noticing.
 There is no cross-platform monotonic clock API, so we had to write code specific to Linux, OS X, BSD, and Windows.

 [Our latest patch](https://github.com/Floobits/vim/compare/835cc6e85d8fbc14c4e659a4c0452ca5f699d805...master) is the culmination of all our research, hard work, and wild flailing-about.
+If you'd like to play around with `settimeout()`, clone [our Vim fork on GitHub](https://github.com/Floobits/vim).

 We've learned a lot from this project, but we're glad the finish line is in sight.
-There are many more editors we want to support.
+There is no shortage of editors we want to support.